engity-com/bifroest/docs/reference/cli/audit/merge.md

 Configuration to load.
 It uses the same platform default as `bifroest run`.

 <<flag("decryptionIdentityFile", "File Path", "../../data-type.md#file-path", id_prefix="audit-merge-", heading=3)>>
-Private SSH key used to decrypt encrypted event payloads.
-Repeat the flag for journals encrypted for different keys.
+Private SSH key required with `--with-sensitive` for encrypted event fields.
+Repeat for sources encrypted for different keys.

+<<flag("with-sensitive", "bool", default=False, id_prefix="audit-merge-", heading=3)>>
+Explicitly include confidential event fields in the merged JSON Lines stream.
+The output is plaintext and must be protected.

 <<flag("expectedProducerId", "string", id_prefix="audit-merge-", heading=3)>>
 External trust anchor in the form `<auditlogName>=<64-hex-producer-id>`.
 Repeat for selected sources whose configured signing private keys must not be opened or are absent.
 Every mapping must name a selected source, and the values must come from independently trusted channels.